macklee/cos426-final/README.md

 # Controls
 Left/Right arrow keys: left/right movement

 Up/Down arrow keys: control angle of fire

 Spacebar: jump

 X: fire bomb projectile (hold to charge speed, release to fire)

 C: fire ray tracer projectile (hold to charge speed, release to fire)

 # Building

-To build this game, you should clone this repository, then from within its directory, `npm install`
+To build this game, you should clone this repository, then from within its directory (with Node/npm installed),

+`npm install`

 `npm run`

 The game should be accessible at localhost:3000.